Community Living and Support Services (CLASS) is an organization whose mission is to advocate for people with disabilities.

-UCP / CLASS purchased a former Foodland Grocery Store building with the goal of consolidating their administrative operations under one roof.
-Prior to this, they had leased multiple spaces for the organization’s different service functions.
-The result was expensive in terms of rental cost and limited the innovational organization’s potential synergy and collaboration.
-Springboard was asked to assess the feasibility of the project and then develop an architectural design to converting this ‘big box’ retail structure into a contemporary, LEED certified, workplace for the diverse members of the UCP / CLASS team.
+CLASS purchased a former Foodland grocery store building with the goal of consolidating their administrative operations under one roof.
+Springboard Design was asked to assess the feasibility of the project and then develop an architectural design converting this ‘big box’ retail structure into a contemporary, LEED certified workplace for the diverse members of the team.

 The design was developed to maximize natural daylight, internal views, and collaboration.
-Based upon the UCP / CLASS mission of creating bridges between individuals with disabilities and those without, the workplace design emphasizes transparency and interconnectivity.
-Color was used stratgically, to define and relate spatial layering throughout the facility.
-Three interior ‘clouds’ break up the large first floor work space in to three distinct zones, helping to create identity and intimacy in the large room.
-The building was designed with a goal of achieving LEED Silver, a goal which was later realized.
+Based upon the CLASS mission of building bridges between individuals with disabilities and those without, the workplace design emphasizes transparency and interconnectivity.
+Color was used strategically, to define and relate spatial layering throughout the facility.
+Three interior ‘clouds’ break up the large first floor workspace into three distinct zones, helping to create identity and intimacy in the large room.